Kk120306/Cloudit/README.md

 🌐 **Live Demo**
 🔗 [View Deployed Site](https://cloudit-production.up.railway.app/)
 - Currently being hosted on Railway with a the database by Neon
+- Free Trial so host may be shut down once credits are gone

 ---